mirbyte/WD2ModBundler-mirbyte/README.md

 I made this fork of [WD2ModBundler](https://github.com/qotapac/WD2ModBundler) to add a few small changes that make mod bundling easier for end users while preserving the original project's purpose.

+This fork targets .NET 10 for Windows.
+Framework-dependent builds require the .NET 10 Desktop Runtime.

 -----
 INFO:
 -----